Wilson's Snipe

 In summer they range from Alaska through

-Canada to North-Central U.S. and extend from there south
+Canada to north-central U.S., and extend from there south

 through the rest of North America in the winter.
 In the

-wet meadows and damp forests.
+sides, wet meadows, and damp forests.

 Breeding and Nesting